finalLy134/car-controls/README.md

 # car-controls
-A FiveM Script that adds Car Controls using NUI functionality.
+A Standalone FiveM Script that adds Car Controls using NUI functionality.

 Features:
 - Adds turning off/on the vehicle's engine